 - 1. Download and install J2SE 6.0 or later from Sun Microsystems.
 You must use a 32-bit version of the JRE even when running on a 64-bit operating system. - 2.
 The C and C++ Development Tools (CDT) is a set of plug-ins that integrate the C and C++ build environment into the IDE.
 You can install these plug-ins as part of the Eclipse+CDT bundle from the Eclipse website.
-CDT v6.0 is required if you want to use the latest ARM® plug-ins. - 3.
+CDT v7.0 is required. - 3.
+The Remote System Explorer (RSE) is a plug-in that enables you to use remote log-in and file transfer facilities within the IDE.
+RSE v3.2.1 is required. - 4.
 Install DS-5 in a separate location from your custom Eclipse installation.
-Search for the folder install\directory\sw\eclipse and take a copy of the dropins folder then place it under the eclipse folder in your custom installation. - 4.
-If you want the custom installation of Eclipse to integrate with the GNU toolchain, you must install the latest GNU tools specific for ARM.
+Search for the folder install_directory\sw\eclipse and take a copy of the dropins folder then place it under the eclipse folder in your custom installation. - 5.
+If you want the custom installation of Eclipse to integrate with the GNU toolchain, you must install the latest GNU tools specific for ARM targets and then add the .../bin directory to the PATH environment variable. - 6.
+If the path to the DS-5 installation is not configured, the DS-5 Install location dialog box opens to enable you to locate this folder.
+Alternatively, you can configure this later by changing the DS-5 settings in the Window → Preferences dialog box.